 On May 28th, 2015 Chance appeared on, "Donnie Trumpet & The Social Experiment's" album, "Surf" which consists of the musicians, Donnie Trumpet, Chance The Rapper, "Peter Cottontale", "Greg Landfair Jr" and "Nate Fox".
 The album was anchored by the hit singles, "Sunday Candy" and "Nothing Came To Me" which allowed the album to receive universal acclaim along with over 600,000 downloads from iTunes alone.
 Later that year, Chance would receive one of his biggest accolades to date, Chicagoan of the Year award.
 Beyond music, Chance has been working to make Chicago a better city by holding a free "Teens in the Park" (T.I.P.) art and music festival for Chicago teens, "Open Mike" sessions for high school students to build interest in music/poetry, and promoting the #SaveChicago along with several anti-violence social campaigns.

 Chance's unique flow and style would land him on Kanye West's gospel rap album in, "The Life of Pablo" on the song, "Ultralight Beam" in which Chance delivered one of his best verses.
 Chance also helped write for the songs on the album that included, "Father Stretch My Hands Pt.1", "Famous", "Feedback" and "Waves".
 Chance The Rapper most recently dropped his third project, "Coloring Book" in which he delivered his best music yet with a gospel album that revitalized one of the most longstanding African American musical art forms.
 He gives us his signature melodies, slick and crisp conscious lyrics over beautifully lush soulful production.
-Part of what made this release special is the fact that he allowed his fans to visit his website and customize their own "Coloring Book" merch for hats, shirts, and hoodies.
+Part of what made this release special is the fact that he allowed his fans to visit his website and create their own merch for hats, shirts, and hoodies.

 We encourage you to check out some his music below and be sure to support Chance by purchasing his newest project here!